DoyenRe/Just_Price/README.md

 # Just Price

 This is my first Python 'Game'.
-The idea was to create a copy of th Just Price game.
+The idea was to create a copy of the Just Price game.

 ## Game Mode
 They are two game modes: